 The higher you rank, the more eyeballs land on your content, merch store, and event streams.

 Esports fans love up-to-date news, personal stories, and behind-the-scenes action.
-SEO helps potential fans discover all of that without scrolling through endless pages.
+SEO for gaming helps potential fans discover all of that without scrolling through endless pages.
 If your site loads slowly or stays buried, it sends fans to the next team to cheer for.

 It’s easy to think “esports team” is enough.
 But fans search for very specific things: team rosters, match results, player bios, or in-game tactics.
 Use keywords like: